 One of the most important parts in the evaluation of anisocoria is determining which pupil is abnormal.
 If the difference in size between the pupils increases in the dark, then the smaller (miotic) pupil may not be dilating well and could be the abnormal one.
 Conversely, if the difference in pupil size increases in bright lighting, then the larger (mydriatic) pupil may be the abnormal one because it is not constricting normally.

-After a trauma to the eye, the iris tissue can be injured causing the pupil to not constrict to bright light normally.
+After trauma to the eye, the iris tissue can be injured causing the pupil to not constrict to bright light normally.
 Another possible cause is Adie’s tonic pupil syndrome.
 This is a condition most common in young adult females, which usually begins in one eye.
 The pupil is sluggish to react to light.
 Many people with this condition will also have diminished deep tendon reflexes and they can have trouble focusing at near.
 The condition is usually not associated with any more serious conditions.
 Some eyedrops have a dilating effect on the pupil, so eyedrop use is another cause of a dilated pupil.
 Finally, an abnormality of the third cranial nerve (a nerve that comes from the brain to the eye socket and controls eyelid position, eye movement, and pupil size) can cause a pupillary abnormality.
 In this condition, there is often ptosis (droopiness) of the upper eyelid on the same side as the dilated pupil.
-In addition the eye may not move normally and an older child might complain of double vision.
+In addition, the eye may not move normally and an older child might complain of double vision.
 A third cranial nerve palsy can be a sign of a potentially serious condition, and the doctor may want to consider other possibilities.

 Inflammation within the eye, whether from trauma or another cause, can result in a miotic pupil.
 Horner’s syndrome also produces a small pupil in the affected eye.